romanowski/akka-workshop/README.md

 Generally you should follow all sections in a given order although two last ones are interchangeable.

 #### Akka remoting
-During this steep we will implement complete communication with remote server.
+During this step we will implement complete communication with remote server.
 We login to the central server and fetch encrypted password from it.
 Then we decrypt that password using provided decryption library and send it back to the central server.
 For now we skip all optimizations and error handling (just catch potential exceptions to not crash miserably) and focus on proper message passing and basic work-flow.
 API for communication (messages signatures) will be provided.
 We will implement:
 * Login to the remote server (we will obtain unique Id to sign all our requests)